VACLab/BiasAnalyzerWidget/README.md

 # BiasAnalyzerWidget
-BiasAnalyzerWidget is prototype visualization Python widget developed in JavaScript with AnyWidget.
-It allows the user to compare two healthcare research cohorts.
+The BiasAnalyzerWidget project is developing a prototype visualization Python widget called ViewCohorts.
+AnyWidget is used to render JavaScript.
+ViewCohorts allows the user to compare two healthcare research cohorts.

 It is designed to work with BiasAnalyzerCore (https://github.com/VACLab/BiasAnalyzerCore).
 The package and widget together allow healthcare researchers to visualize cohort selection bias in Jupyter Notebooks.
 With BiasAnalyzerCore the researcher can define a cohort using inclusion and exclusion criteria, then request aggregate cohort statistics from a data source.
-The resulting data can then be passed to BiasAnalyzerWidget to render the visualization.
+The resulting data can then be passed to the widget to render the visualization.

 ## Notebooks:
 * demo.ipynb: demos how to connect to the database and run